streetwriters/notesnook/docs/help/contents/how-is-my-data-encrypted.md

 > info Fun story
 >
-> When we first added encryption, we used AES-GCM-256 across platforms but the cross-platform compatbility was abyssmal.
+> When we first added encryption, we used AES-GCM-256 across platforms but the cross-platform compatibility was abyssmal.
 That is when I found out about the great libsodium.
 Written in C, wrappers available for all platforms...what more could I want?

 ## Process